0

 4. Provide a rationale for how that question helps you understand that candidate’s alignment to that competency.

-Using STAR To Answer Competency-Based Interview Questions
+Using STAR To Answer Competency-Based Questions

 Candidates will often use the STAR method to answer competency-based interview questions.
 It’s a methodical way for candidates to organize their thoughts, make sure they touch on the competencies you mentioned in the job description, and answer questions about their previous experiences without going too off track.